richardk6/Machine-Learning-Models/README.md

 ### Reporting

 * In the SVM model, the testing data's accuracy was 79.46%.
-In the Deep_Learning model, the testing data's accuracy was 83.98%.
+In the Deep_Learning model, the testing data's accuracy was 84.49%.
 I tuned both of my models, hoping I could get closer to 85% or higher but did not get higher than the deep learning model.
 I still believe my deep learning model is good enough to predict new expoplants, if it is only wrong aroud 16% of the time.
-If I continued to train my model with an even larger data set, I think the accuracy would continue to rise.
+If I continued to train my model with an even larger data set or adjust how my training and testing data split - I think the accuracy would continue to rise.

 - - -